bpcvdhelm/Kubespray-4RPI4/README.md

 - scp ubuntu@node1.local:/home/ubuntu/.kube/config ~/.kube/config
 - edit the ~/.kube/config file and change 127.0.0.1 to the Wifi IP address of node1.
 - test with the command kubectl get nodes -owide

+## Todo
+- Implement Kubernetes metricset, I cannot find a arm64 version.
+Maybe someone has a tip.